 Thank you so much to Lotte Hotels for working with me to create this post and inviting us out to your grand opening, we had an exquisite time.
 As always, opinions, photos, and experiences are entirely my own.

-Watch out for my Seattle Luxury Travel Guide, coming soon!
+Read my Seattle Luxury Travel Guide, here.

 x Annie Fairfax

 Follow Me for More: @AnnieFairfax